 Large publishers selling games to a mass market can afford to sell them for a lower price but at a higher volume to make a profit.

-For independent board game publishers like those on Kickstarter, they are publishing their games in much smaller numbers so don’t benefit from the large volume discounts.
+Independent board game publishers like those on Kickstarter, are publishing their games in much smaller numbers so don’t benefit from the large volume discounts.
 It means they need to sell their games for a higher price to cover their costs and make a profit.

 The country they are sold in

 Where you buy your board game greatly affects the price.

 In the UK board games are considered quite expensive in relation to earnings.
 So much so, that people on the largest board game forum in the world – BoardGameGeek – has entire threads about it.

 Forum members share which board games it’s possible to buy from other countries and still understand the rules because the components do not have any text printed on them.